Routes · Namsan, Jung-gu

 Cars on the route?

 The 3.5 km hill section is foot-traffic only.
 After that, the climb to the tower shares a road with cars and Seoul City Tour buses.
-There is a separated pedestrian lane on the side, but the buses do swing wide on the bends.
+There is a separated pedestrian lane, but the buses do swing wide on the bends.

 Take it with you

-GPX + interactive map coming with the route packs.
+GPX + interactive map coming with the full runner's guide.

-Downloadable GPX, turn-by-turn cues, the elevation profile, and an interactive map land with the first route pack.
+Downloadable GPX, turn-by-turn cues, the elevation profile, and an interactive map land with the full guide.
 Until then, run it with me, I know every turn.